 Unique Decoration Style

-To develop a cosy atmosphere, all the branches are decorated by the owner of TAP Coffee.
+To develop a cosy atmosphere, all the branches are decorated by the owner, Richard.

 “All the tables and chairs are made by him, and every painting on the wall is chosen by him as well,” said Marta, a barista at the TAP Coffee branch in Russell Square.

 Quality of Coffee

 Every morning when baristas go to the cafe, they will make an adjustment in the light of temperature, humidity, and different coffee beans.
 All the data on the blackboard will be updated every day, to ensure the perfect flavour of milk blend and espresso.

 TAP’s filter coffee is a great attraction for coffee drinkers.
 Marta said: “one cup of filter coffee took about four to five minutes, much longer than other types.”
 They would roast coffee beans in order to keep the original fruit flavour.
 Whitbread Chief Executive Officer, Alison Brittain told the Guardian that British coffee devotees had more sophisticated preferences for coffee and did not mind spending more for innovative drinks of high quality.
 TAP’s rich coffee tastes may cater to consumers’ demands.